Sound Waves Between Two Walls

 - Steady state and transient analysis of standing waves between two parallel walls.

-- The effect of speaker and microphone placement (listening position) on the first reflections (use time-windowed response (<10 msec) to see the comb filter).
+- The effect of speaker and microphone placement (listening position) on the first reflections (To see this, select 'Time-window' on the frequency response graph and increase time-window gradually from one millisecond).

 - The effect of speaker and microphone placement (listening position) on the late reflections (standing wave patterns, decay of resonances in the cumulative spectral decay graph).

 - The effect of the wall's absorption coefficient on the late and early reflections.
-E.g. late reflections are more sensitive to the value of the absorption coefficient, because the sound wave strikes the wall more times.
+Late reflections are more sensitive to the value of the absorption coefficient, because the sound wave strikes the wall more times.

-- Not only the decay spectrum of a system can be analyzed, but the opposite - how the sound pressure builds up.
-For this, select 'Time-window' on the frequency response graph and increase time-window gradually from zero.
+- Not only the decay spectrum of a system can be analyzed, but the opposite: how the frequency response is taking shape as the reflections arrive at the microphone.
+To see this, select 'Time-window' on the frequency response graph and increase time-window gradually from one millisecond.

 - A real-life example: floor-ceiling reflections (or other 'two-wall' speaker-boundary interference).

 Format: xls (Microsoft Excel 2003 Workbook)